-The McGill University Herbarium is a collection of dried plant specimens residing in the Plant Science Department at Macdonald Campus.
-It is located on the first floor of the Raymond Building and has since grown to a collection of more than 140,000 plant specimens that document the research activities of McGill staff and students over the past century and serve as a rich source of research material for biologists.
+The McGill University Herbarium is a collection of dried plant specimens residing in the basement of the Centennial Centre with the Lyman Museum.
+The collection comprises more than 140,000 plant specimens that document the research activities of McGill staff and students over the past century and serve as a rich source of research material for biologists.

 Lyman Entomological Museum